gabriel-aranha/go-mocker/README.md

     REDIS_PASS -> yourpassword
     REDIS_URL  -> address:port
     ```
     1.3 (Optional) Set the POST API auth key.
-If set, the POST method needs the auth key as a bearer token:
+If set, the PUT method needs the auth key as a bearer token:
     ```
     AUTH_KEY -> yourauthkey
     ```